suchmememanyskill/CssLoader-ThemeDb/.github/pull_request_template.md

 ### Checklist

-Failure to complete this checklist or deleting boxes from the checklist will result in the closing of your pull request.
+Failure to complete this checklist or deleting boxes from the checklist will result in the closing of your pull request unless this is a theme update.
 Please write any comments regarding this checklist at the bottom of your pull request.

 Check every box.
 - [ ] I am the original author of this theme or have permission from the original author to make this pull request.